-The CEMVN identified historic properties within the study area based on a review of the National Register of Historic Places (NRHP) database, the Louisiana Division of Archaeology (LDOA) Louisiana Cultural Resources Map (LDOA Website), historic maps, pertinent regional and local cultural resources investigations, historic aerial photography, and other appropriate sources.
-This review revealed: Iberia Parish has 32 properties and historic districts listed on the NRHP including one National Historic Landmark (NHL; Shadows-on-the-Teche), the Downtown New Iberia Commercial and East Main Street Historic Districts, and Avery Island; listed on the NRHP at the local, state and national levels of significance for all four NRHP criteria (history, association with significant individuals, architecture, and archaeology); St. Martin Parish has a total of 25 properties and historic districts, including one NHL (Acadian House) and the Breaux Bridge and St. Martinville Historic Districts, and; St. Mary Parish has a total of 29 NRHP properties and historic districts, including Morgan City, Franklin, and Patterson Commercial Historic Districts.
+The CEMVN identified historic properties within the study area based on a review of the National Register of Historic Places (NRHP) database, the Louisiana Division of Archaeology (LDOA) Louisiana Cultural Resources Map (LDOA Website), historic maps, pertinent regional and local cultural resources investigations, and other appropriate sources.
+This review revealed that Iberia Parish has 32 properties and districts listed on the NRHP including one National Historic Landmark (NHL; Shadowson-the-Teche), as well as the Downtown New Iberia Commercial Historic District and East Main Street Historic District.
+It is also noteworthy to mention that Avery Island. located in Iberia Parish, was listed in September of 2018 at all three levels of significance (local, state and national) and for all four NRHP criteria (history, association with significant individuals, architecture, and archaeology).
+St. Martin Parish has a total of 25 properties and Districts listed on the NRHP including one NHL (Acadian House) and the Breaux Bridge Historic District and St. Martinville Historic District.
+St. Mary Parish has a total of 29 NRHP properties and districts listed on the NRHP including Morgan City Historic District, Franklin Historic District, and the Patterson Commercial District.
+Additionally, approximately 449 archaeological sites have been previously recorded within the current study area that collectively span the entire spectrum of Pre-Contact and Post-Contact archaeological components known within the region; encompassing some 10,000 years or more.
+It is also important to stress that many of the known sites in the study area have occupation spans encompassing more than one of these cultural/temporal periods attesting to the long-ranging cultural importance of the region.